sciabarra/AgileSites/doc/about.md

 The **inspiration** of the framework are modern and agile web frameworks like Ruby on Rails or Play!
 Framework.

-This framework is **strongly opinionated**.
+This framework is **opinionated**.
 It is built based on the following assumptions, or opinions if you prefer (incidentally those opinions are very similar to those advocated by the *Agile Development Moviment*):

 - developers should work in isolation, using either a jump start kit or a local install of the product, sharing their code through a version control system
-- you _must not use_ a shared development server but you _must have_ instead a continuous integration server
+- you _should not use_ a shared development server but you _should have_ instead a continuous integration server
 - you *need*  to write tests for every single piece of code you write, so writing tests should be very easy
 - you need a build system so you can rebuild the entire site with a single command (the one to be run on the continuous integration server)
 - being able to write your code in straight Java (leveraging Java OOP and code reuse) is much better than writing a lot of Java logic inside a JSP (losing on average 70% of the power of Java)